 Looking back, what lessons and moments were most poignant this past year?

-Looking ahead, what are you excited about in coming months?
+Looking ahead, what are you excited about this coming year?

 What are your grateful for today?